 How Many Carbs Are in Mung Beans?

-Based on that information, it is clear to see whether mung bean keto is unfortunately a no and they are not considered to be a low carb bean.
+Based on that information, it is clear to see whether mung bean on a keto diet is unfortunately a no and they are not considered to be a low carb bean.

 Mung Bean Nutritional Information